 This is a pretty universal goal since, whatever the target market, consumers respond best to brands they know and trust.

 Beyond brand-building however, your goals are likely to diverge in accordance with your audience.

-Recent data from MarketingProfs and the Content Marketing Institute showed that the primary objectives for B2B companies who are investing in content marketing are raising brand awareness, generating leads, and boosting engagement.
+Recent data from CMI shows that the primary objectives for B2B companies who are investing in content marketing are raising brand awareness, generating leads, and boosting engagement.

 It’s no surprise that brand awareness would come out tops here.
 Businesses want to work with brands that are hot shit at what they do.
 Brands that are thought-leaders in their field.
 Consequently, B2B brands should aim to create content that informs and educates – that demonstrates they are one of the best, if not the best, at what they do.

 B2B transactions often (though, not always) have a much higher “ticket value” than B2C transactions.
+That’s why B2B businesses focus so much on lead generation.
 There’s also a greater likelihood of repeat purchases, simply because it makes sense, from a time and practicality point of view, for companies to complete recurring purchases with the same retailer.